alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 This guide will repeat lots of information from the HP-16C manual.
 Half of the reason for its existence is to serve as my notes while learning the HP-16C keystroke programming language.
 I hope it will be useful to others as well.

+## Features
+The Saturnine Assembler provides a number of features that make it easy to write programs for the HP-16C calculator.
+These features include:
+- A simple and intuitive syntax based on the sample programs in the HP-16C manual.
+- A comprehensive instruction set that covers all of the operations available on the HP-16C calculator.
+- Support for comments using a `//` prefix.
+- Support for automatic assembly of the `f` and `g` modifier keys.
+- Ability to specify the base of the number being entered (binary, octal, decimal, or hexadecimal).
+- Ability to use negative numbers as an immediate.
+- Support for optionally specifying the initial mode settings for the calculator.
+- Warnings for carry and out-of-range errors and other issues if the initial mode settings are supplied.
+- Support for throwing errors if the program is too large for the memory.
+- Support for throwing errors if addresses are out of range.
+- Support for directly addressing the first 32 storage registers in decimal.

 ## System Architecture
 This will be my attempt to summarize how the system architecture works on the HP-16C.
 This is a work in progress and will be updated as I learn more.
 You may find comparisons to MIPS, the only other assembly language I have experience with.
 However, the two are quite different.
 I struggled on how exactly to order the categories in this section.
 I decided to simply copy the order of the HP-16C manual, however knowledge of some categories is required to understand others.
 I will try to make it clear when this is the case.